Eating Out with Kids: How to Keep Kids Busy and Happy at the Table

 I don’t like cooking, and I especially don’t like cooking for picky eaters (which includes, uh, everyone else in my immediate family).
 However, I do like eating a meal with my family, so quite often we combine our family’s social nature with restaurant eating.

 We’ve been eating out at restaurants since our kids were very little and have never had a real scene.
 Well, aside from the Hidden Sinus Infection Incident at a Coney Island where my daughter knocked her water over on purpose and then when I went to cancel our order so we could high tail it out of there, she dumped all the salt and sugar out on the table.
 And then on the way to the car she threw herself to the ground and chipped her tooth.
 BANNER RESTAURANT OUTING.

-There was also a year when my son was two and constantly constipated where we just stayed home.
+Oh and also the year when my son was two and constantly constipated so we just stayed home.
 Because being two is already hard and being constantly constipated really ramps up the grumpy into Threat Level: Yellow.
 You don’t want to be at a restaurant when your child is in Code Yellow.
 Consider that my first tip.

-I’m going to make a suggestion now and you are going to gasp.
-You’re going to say, ‘What kind of a monster are you?’
-I keep a one ounce container of play-doh in my purse for waiting rooms and restaurants.
-Have one for each child, ideally the same color, because you don’t want to start messing around with mixing colors.
+3. Play-Doh.
+I’m going to tell you about a thing I do that will make you gasp and say, “What kind of a monster are you?”
+I keep a one ounce container of Play-Doh in my purse for waiting rooms and restaurants.
+Actually I carry two, one for each child, in the exact same color, because you don’t want to start messing around with mixing colors or have kids fighting over who gets the blue one.
 If your child is very young, try giving her just half the play-doh to play with.
-If you have older kids, we like to play a game with the play-doh.
-It’s like charades, you think of a word (probably a noun) and mold your the doh as best you can to illustrate that word.
+With our older kids, we play a game with the play-doh.
+It’s like charades — you think of a word (probably a noun) and mold your doh as best you can to illustrate that word.
 Everyone guesses what you’ve made.